-Bob goes to his favourite exercise facility, walks up to the lady behind the counter and says “I would like to purchase one fitness program please”.
+Bob goes to his favorite exercise facility, walks up to the lady behind the counter and says, “I would like to purchase one fitness program please”.

 The lady looks at the pizza stains on Bob’s shirt and wonders how serious this guy really is.
 Then she thinks to herself, you should give people the benefit of the doubt you know.
 So, she goes to the end of the counter and grabs a binder off the shelf marked fitness program and hands it to Bob.
 “That’ll be $237 please”.

 Bob reaches into his pocket, pulls out his credit card and 45 minutes later is back at home watching TV with his newly purchased fitness program tucked away neatly on the top shelf of his bookcase.

 The fitness program remains on the shelf for the next 2 years before Bob’s wife throws it in the garbage during a spring-cleaning session.
 Bob never lifted a finger the entire time.

 Now, I haven’t explained what an electrical safety program is, but there are a few fundamental lessons we can learn from Bob’s story that will help us understand.

 The first thing is that it’s not a document which sits on your shelf.
 It is documented, but you can’t pick up the program in one hand and say, “this is my program”, there are other pieces which all need to fit together to make up the program.
 Just like there are other things that Bob needed to be doing for his fitness program.

 Let’s look at what Bob does have, what the missing pieces are, and how it all relates to your program.